networknt/light-doc/content/en/deployment/linux_service.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The light-4j application can be easily started as Unix/Linux services using either init.d or systemd given it is packaged as a fatjar.
+The light-4j application can be easily started as a Unix/Linux service using either init.d or systemd given it is packaged as a fatjar.

 ## Installation as an init.d service (System V)